silvelie/Data-Science/Capstone Project Proposal.md

 ### 2. Target audience

 The analysis can be published on tennis sites as "Patterns of Play" tutorials.
-The information can be of good use for tennis commentators or coaches,
+The information can be of good use for tennis commentators or coaches.

 ### 3. Data